 Promoting the health, safety, nutrition and well-being of the children

 Our picturesque setting on the island offers enriched opportunities to connect with nature and its wild life.
 We support the individual needs of the children and believe children have a unique way of connecting with nature.
 All children take part in quiet/rest period.
-Children in our care take part in nap or quiet time we provide a soothing calm rest area with dim lights, soft music and gentle back rubs.
+Children in our care take part in nap or quiet time.
+To support rest time we provide a soothing calm rest area with dim lights, soft music and gentle back rubs.
 Learning materials are available and accessible for children who don't sleep.

 Supporting positive and responsive interactions among children, parents, childcare providers and staff